SarraBenB/Computing-and-data-analysis/README.md

 ***Wavefront propagation of the pressure field using the Finit element method***

-Done by Sarra Ben Brahim and supervised by **Pierre Boué** for the Computing and Data analysis project.
+Done by Sarra Ben Brahim and supervised by **Pierre Boué** for Computing and Data analysis project.

 ## Project Summary